pieterjanv/io-ts-extended/README.md

 uniquely named.
 The reason is that during the extension testing process, the source and target name are used to avoid infinite loops.
 If two types have the same name, the extension testing logic may give an incorrect result.

+### Use a build tool

+This package is distributed as a typed CommonJs module, which should be no problem when using TypeScript.
+For use in a browser, use a build tool like vite to transpile and bundle.